 When you find a better annuity option, it’s as simple as a transfer or rollover.
 Just fill out the needed paperwork, and your money will be transferred.
 A qualified financial professional can help you with this process by making it run smoother and be more beneficial for you.

-Investment Advisory Services oﬀered through Retirement Wealth Advisors (RWA), a Registered Investment Advisor.
-Riedmiller Wealth Management and RWA are not aﬃliated.
-Annuity guarantees rely on the ﬁnancial strength and claims-paying ability of the issuing insurer.
-Any comments regarding safe and secure investments and guaranteed income streams refer only to ﬁxed insurance products.
+Investment Advisory Representative of ZEGA Financial.
+Investment Advisory Services offered through ZEGA Financial.
+Riedmiller Wealth Management and ZEGA are not affiliated.
+NE Insurance License #17294119 Annuity guarantees rely on the financial strength and claims-paying ability of the issuing insurer.
+Any comments regarding safe and secure investments and guaranteed income streams refer only to fixed insurance products.
 They do not, in any way, refer to securities or investment advisory products.
-Fixed insurance and annuity product guarantees are subject to the claims-paying ability of the issuing company and are not oﬀered by Retirement Wealth Advisors.
+Fixed insurance and annuity product guarantees are subject to the claims‐paying ability of the issuing company and are not offered by ZEGA Financial.
+DT 006766-0220

 P.S. – Please share this article with others by simply clicking on the blue social media icons at the top of your screen!